physical therapy for balance

 Fall prevention programs reduce fall risk

 Falls are associated with extrinsic and intrinsic factors.
 The extrinsic causes are related to the home environment such as rugs, stairs, and poor lighting.
-The intrinsic causes are related to problems with balance, muscle weakness, poor vision, cognitive deficits, the presence of chronic disease, abnormal blood pressure, or medications.
-Research shows the most effective ways to prevent falls are through balance exercises and strength training.
+Intrinsic causes are related to problems with balance, muscle weakness, poor vision, cognitive deficits, the presence of chronic disease, abnormal blood pressure, or medications.
+Research shows balance exercises and strength training are the most effective ways to prevent falls.

 Strength Training is Your Key to Fall Prevention

-We recommend older adults perform weight-bearing lower body strength training a minimum of 2 to 3 days per week.
+We recommend older adults perform weight-bearing lower body strength training at least 2 to 3 days per week.
 Stick it out for at least 26 weeks to get the best results.
 Bodyweight exercises, like squats and lunges, are best.

 However, using weights, in addition to your body weight, will give you the best results.
 Light, moderate, or heavy loads are all beneficial.
-Multiple sets of each exercise produce greater improvements in strength compared to single-set routines.
-Performing 6 to 10 repetitions per set is best for strength and muscle size.
+Multiple sets (2 -3) of each exercise produce greater improvements in strength compared to single-set routines.
+Do 6 to 10 repetitions per set to build strength and muscle size.
 Perhaps most importantly, all strength training exercises initially focus on proper form.
 Then, you should progress the amount of weight.

-The most frequent exercise utilized in fall prevention exercise programs is the sit-to-stand exercise.
+The most frequent movement included in fall prevention exercise programs is the sit-to-stand exercise.
 This exercise involves an activity that older adults perform frequently in their daily lives.
-You lower your risk for falls when you can do this without needing your hands.
+You lower your risk of falls when you can do this without needing your hands.
 It can be easily performed in the physical therapy clinic or at home.
 Progress the exercise by lowering the height of the chair.
 Or try holding a weighted object like a medicine ball or kettlebell.

 Fall Prevention: Trunk Muscle Strengthening Exercise